Overinterpretation reveals image classification model pathologies: Introduction

 Revealing overinterpretation requires a systematic way to identify which features are used by a model to reach its decision.
 Feature attribution is addressed by a large number of interpretability methods, although they propose differing explanations for the decisions of a model.
-One natural explanation for image classification lies in the set of pixels that is {\em sufficient} for the model to make a confident prediction, even in the absence of information regarding what is contained in the rest of the image.
-In our example of the medical image classifier for cancer detection, one might identify the pathological behavior by realizing the pixels depicting the ruler alone suffice for the model to confidently output the same classifications.
-This idea of Sufficient Input Subsets (SIS) has been proposed to help humans interpret the decisions of black-box models~\cite{sis}.
-An SIS subset consists of the smallest subset of features (e.g., pixels) that suffices to yield a class probability above a certain threshold after all other features have been masked.
+One natural explanation for image classification lies in the set of pixels that is sufficient for the model to make a confident prediction, even in the absence of information about the rest of the image.
+In the example of the medical image classifier for cancer detection, one might identify the pathological behavior by finding pixels depicting the ruler alone suffice for the model to confidently output the same classifications.
+This idea of Sufficient Input Subsets (SIS) has been proposed to help humans interpret the decisions of black-box models~\citep{sis}.
+An SIS subset is a minimal subset of features (e.g., pixels) that suffices to yield a class probability above a certain threshold with all other features masked.